n8n-io/n8n-docs/docs/doc2/settings/email-notification.md

 In this section you can configure all types of email notifications for your document types.
 Easily set employees to be notified when a document has a certain status.

-Go to Settings and open the email notifications menu.
+Go to Settings and open the email notification menu.

 ![](/_images/doc2/DOC2_email-notification_1.png)

-To add a new notification, click + NEW in the top right corner and the following window will open.
+To add a new notification, click `+ NEW` in the top right corner and the following window will open.

 ![](/_images/doc2/DOC2_email-notification_2.png)